dizzy-labs/dizzydon/README.md

 # Features
 * Custom css for mastodon
 * Supports vanilla, glitch-soc, and sleeping town front ends
-* Default theme based on pico-8 pallette
+* Default theme based on pico-8 palette
 * Customizable colors and toggles for shadows and transparency

 # How to Install or Update